Olhaau/Reinsurance_retention/README.md

 ## Project Overview
 * Created a tool for insurance companies, which estimates the risk of a change of their reinsurance retention for a specified asset.
 * calculates from a claim size distribution in an Excel format a adjusted claim size distribution under a fixed retention and uses the Panjer recursion to calculate the distribution of the sum of claims of a entire asset.
+* project of an internship at a major insurance company, which saved reinsurance premium by the calculations.

 ## Code
 **Python Version**: 3.8\